Dheuster/AFT-FO4Edition/readme.txt

     spouse could be saved).

-    Upon exiting Vault 111, AFT will initialize, a thank you will appear and you will find 2 new items in your inventory:  The AFT Activator and the AFT Settings holotape.
+    Upon exiting Vault 111, AFT will initialize, a thank you will appear and you will find 2 new items in your inventory:  The AFT Readme, the AFT Activator and the AFT Settings holotape.
 The AFT Activator will automatically be assigned to Quick Slot 3.

+    ** Sometimes the police baton will override the AFT favorite assignment.
+       If this happens, you will need to manually assign the favorite by hi-lighting the AFT Activator and hit the Fav key (Normally Q).

   Loading an Existing Save Game: